Police arrest Kaimuki bank robbery suspect

-Police arrested a 67-year-old man this morning who is suspected of robbing a bank at gunpoint on Sept.
+Police arrested a 67-year-old man Monday morning who is suspected of robbing a bank at gunpoint on Sept.
 13.

 He was arrested at 6:10 a.m. on Aala Street in Chinatown on suspicion of first-degree robbery.